 Accessing the Config Search Tool

-To access the Config Search Dashboard tool, navigate to your environment, click on Resources, and select UDLC Toolkit:
+To access the Config Search Dashboard tool, navigate to your environment, click Resources, and select UDLC Toolkit:

 Under the Build and Test section of the UDLC Toolkit, locate the Search Config tool and click on the Use this tool button: